bernaljg/bernaljg.github.io/_pages/about.md

 ## Short Bio

-After growing up in Costa Rica I moved to the US in 2011 to obtain my BA in Applied Mathematics from UC Berkeley and start my journey in AI.
+I grew up in San José, Costa Rica and moved to the US in 2011 to obtain my BA in Applied Mathematics from UC Berkeley.
-I first encountered the wonders of backprop while doing neuroscience research at the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu/).
+I first encountered the wonders of backprop while doing theoretical neuroscience research at the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu/).
-After graduation I decided to pursue my passion for solving real-world problems and joined [Dr. Karim Galil](https://www.linkedin.com/in/karim-galil-m-d-83a2b258/) and [Dr. Wael Salloum](https://www.linkedin.com/in/waelsalloum/) at [Mendel AI](https://www.mendel.ai/), a biomedical NLP startup working to make clinical trial recruitment more effective and efficient.
+After graduation I decided to pursue my passion for practical problems and joined [Dr. Karim Galil](https://www.linkedin.com/in/karim-galil-m-d-83a2b258/) and [Dr. Wael Salloum](https://www.linkedin.com/in/waelsalloum/) at [Mendel AI](https://www.mendel.ai/), a biomedical NLP startup working to make clinical trial recruitment for precision medicine more efficient.
 At Mendel, I not only developed my technical and research skills but also saw first hand what it takes to build a successful company from the ground up.

-I left Mendel three years later and started my PhD life at the OSU NLP lab to further develop my research skills.
+I left Mendel three years later and started my PhD life at the OSU NLP lab.
 Most recently, in the summer of 2022, I completed a research internship in [Dr. Olivier Bodenreider’s](https://www.nlm.nih.gov/research/researchstaff/BodenreiderOlivier.html) lab at the National Library of Medicine working on improving the construction process of the Unified Medical Language System (UMLS).